 Tolome himself, protected by a Large Magma Elemental (CR5) he has bound, is casting the final stage of the rituals necessary to awaken the runewell.
 He has the hostage children from the village with him.
 He is a standard Bloodfire Sorcerer (CR6) who has to spend at least 1 standard action every 3 rounds maintaining the ritual he began.
 Breaking his concentration during that action will destabilize the volcano.
 Breaking his concentration or otherwise impeding his spellcasting at that time (successfully) will lead to the volcano flooding the caldera with a tidal wave of lava.
 It takes 4 rounds for the exposed caldera to flood, and 3 more for the grand hall it connects to, and 3 more to fill the remaining chambers.

 There is a fourth chamber on the southern side containing a dormant portal.
-With a Tecal lamp, the portal can be opened for 1 round as a 1-way passage to an unknown location.
+With a dragonblood shard lantern, the portal can be opened for 1 round as a 1-way passage to an unknown location.